wiseman-timelord/BethesdaGameEspCleaner/README.md

 Status: Alpha

 ### Description
 Its P.A.C.T. for ALL BETHESDA GAMES compatible with xEdit....!!!

-### Further details
+### Plan
-T.B.A
+Currently its branded towards the testing platform Oblivion, but for GitHub will be special generic branded one, before that it must work how I want.